khan-lab/khan-lab.github.io/index.md

 {% capture text %}

 We are training and building a collaborative team of responsible researchers united by a shared vision.
-We are committed to create an inclusive environment and recognize that diversity—in people, ideas, and data—is essential for scientific creativity and discovery.
+We are committed to create an inclusive environment and recognize that diversity — in people, ideas, and data — is essential for scientific creativity and discovery.

 {%
   include button.html